 All in all, the whole is Angular is linked together by the Dependency Injection.

-This is better than all traditional ways for testing web applications by developing separate test pages that invoke single component then interacting to see if it worked out.
+This is better than all traditional ways of testing web applications by developing separate test pages that invoke a single component and then interacting to see if it worked out.

 In fact, the AngularJS Developers Team has recently launched Angular 2.0, which is a new & upgraded version of Angular.